ruhan111/LeagueRanks/README.md

 You can preview the production build with `npm run preview`.

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.
+## The API-key used in this project expires every 24-hours

 This application uses store to access data in realtime from Riot Games official API.
-Using Heroku for CORS proxy server due to cors error. this is the dashboard:
+Using Heroku for CORS proxy server due to cors error. this is the dashboard

 ![image](https://github.com/ruhan111/LeagueRanks/assets/44141079/0c480bb9-ddcf-42cc-9e3d-a937e0f4bdff)
-Site is fully responsive aswell:
 ![image](https://github.com/ruhan111/LeagueRanks/assets/44141079/45cbe33a-2d2b-42b6-bbcd-503b6138b48f)